CardCaster-UCD/CardCasterGame/ProjectDocument.md

 For instance, when the team was first coming up with the game, there were numerous visions for the game.
 Each member of team had their own ideas, heavily influenced by their gaming preference and experience.
 If this diversity is not channeled properly, the game could become unappealing to new players.

-My contribution was listening to the ideas provided by everyone and making there were no conflictive mechanics.
+My contribution was listening to the ideas provided by everyone and making sure there were no conflictive mechanics.
 This is specially hard in this project due to the ambitious number of genres integrated into the game.
 Our game mixes the puzzle, accion, and turn-based genres into one game.
 Initially, some people wanted to have the game be more like Pokemon or other card games, while some other members wanted a more open-world game with puzzles embedded into the map.
 It was my job to take the essence of each idea and bring into the game in a seamless way.

 In practice, this worked perfectly.
 The cards and deck component from turn-based games was successfully integrated with the accion-packed combat system.
 The cards also blended in with the puzzles on the map, where using cards correctly is key to solving the puzzles.
 All of this while still having the player wander around the map as in other open-world games.